aliyahsmith-bradley/software-engineering-project/README.md

 In this initial phase, we will define the key user stories and requirements for our project.
 This includes understanding the needs and expectations of our target audience, as well as identifying the essential features and functionalities that our application must provide.
 We will prioritize these user stories to ensure a smooth development process.

 ## Iteration 1
+Progress --
+- A UX of all the main components of our UI
+- The UI of the Home Page
+- The UI of the Login Page
+- A Database to store User Login in Information
+- A basic Logic code of the game Five Card Draw with Tests

-Kanban Board is under the projects tab.
+Kanban Board located under the projects tab.

 To run the UI - http://localhost:8080/software-engineering-project/src/main/webapp/index.jsp
-  Need to have glassfish installed
+- Need to have glassfish installed